 - If there is a family history of the condition, then genetic counseling will help assess risks, before planning for a child

-- Active research is currently being performed to explore the possibilities for treatment and prevention of inherited and acquired genetic disorders such as Congenital Erythropoietic Porphyria
+- Active research is currently being performed to explore the possibilities for treatment and prevention of inherited genetic disorders such as Congenital Erythropoietic Porphyria

 Regular medical screening at periodic intervals with tests and physical examinations are highly recommended.